fordjes/sdn-labs/05B_ADVANCED.md

   172.16.1.0/24 dev ens3  proto kernel  scope link  src 172.16.1.4
   ```

-0. The ovs-vsctl is the utility used for quering and confiruing ovs-vswitchd, so let's start with reviewing usage.
+0. The ovs-vsctl is the utility used for querying and configuring ovs-vswitchd, so let's start with reviewing usage.

   `student@beachhead:~$` `sudo ovs-vsctl -help`

-0. Let's display the version of OVS software we are using, as well as show the state of OVS switches tracked by the OVS database.
+0. Let's display the version of OVS software we are using as well as show the state of OVS switches tracked by the OVS database.

   `student@beachhead:~$` `sudo ovs-vsctl show`